videojs/generator-videojs-plugin/README.md

 #### `Choose a license for your project`
 This provides a couple pre-configured, popular options [for the `package.json` license field][npm-license].
 If your preferred license isn't found, simply choose "UNLICENSED" and update it manually.

+#### `Choose a plugin type`
+This allows you to choose between a basic, function-based plugin or an advanced, class-based plugin (only supported in Video.js 6).
+This changes the default contents of the `src/js/index.js` file.

 #### `Do you want to include CSS styling, including Sass preprocessing?`
 Respond "Y" to set up your project with a base `.scss` file.